ls0t/seaport/README.md

 ## Verification

-Once you have seaport running _and_ your service (web server, torrent client, game) is bound to the port, you can verify port-forwarding is working as expected by visiting a site like https://canyouseeme.org/ and inputting the IP+port.
+Once you have seaport running _and_ your service (web server, torrent client, game) is bound to the port, you can verify port forwarding is working as expected by visiting a site like https://canyouseeme.org/ and inputting the IP+port.

 ## Releases